pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 C. Submit as pending.

 ### 4 - Check the tracking# for the return package
-After receiving the tracking number along with the corresponding carrier information from the customer, please add this information to the JIRA ticket.
+After receiving the tracking number along with the corresponding carrier information from the customer, please add this information to the JIRA issue.

 ![[Pasted image 20231120143126.png]]

-Reply the ticket with a heads-up, for example:
+Reply the Zendesk ticket with a heads-up, for example:

 > Thanks for providing the information.
 >